 Oysters Tasmania has been very proactive in assisting with communicating with their members and supporting control measures.

-Biosecurity Tasmania has responded to the initial outbreak and contributes to ongoing disease management by:
+Biosecurity Tasmania contributes to ongoing disease management by:

-- Establishing the disease risk status of various areas through a structured testing program.
+- Having established the disease risk status of various areas through a structured testing program.

 - Working with industry to maintain restrictions on the movement of oysters (other than for human consumption) and associated equipment;